 List the number of support personnel including names, titles, and FTEs:

-Does the TPM show evidence of educational preparation (a minimum of 16 hours of internal or external, trauma related continuing education per year and clinical experience in the care of injured patients?
+Does the TPM show evidence of educational preparation and clinical experience in the care of injured patients?
 (CD 522) (Yes/No)

 C. Trauma Medical Director (TMD)

 Is the TMD a current board-certified/eligible for certification surgeon or an ACS Fellow with a special interest in trauma care?
-(CD 5-5) L1-3 (Yes/No)
+(CD 5-5) (Yes/No)